krishaamer/green-filter-research/research/literature/design.md

 -   Your shopping products mostly come from Protector and Gamble (3x) and Nestle.
 These are large conglomerates with a massive CO2 footprint.
 See the index to find some alternatives.

-#### Narrative Design {#narrative-design}
+-   How the design can connect people to sustainable outcomes while shopping and investing?
+Perhaps even forming a community of sustainable action.
+What I showed in class looks like an app but it could also be a physical object (a speculative design).
+From the presentations I saw most students seemed to be interested in form and light (many lamps) and a couple were about medical uses.
+I don’t remember seeing one that could be compatible with the environmental sustainability focus unfortunately…

--   Older research on young adults (Millenials at the time) highlights how Millenials “use Google as a reference point for ease of use and simplicity” @katemoranDesigningYoungAdults2016.
+### Narrative Design {#narrative-design}

 -   The rising availability of AI assistants however may displace Google search with a more conversational UX.
-Indeed, Google itself is working on smarter tools to displace their own main product, as exemplified by Google Assistant and large investments into LLMs.
+Indeed, Google itself is working on smarter tools to displace their own main product, as exemplified by Google Assistant, Google Bard and large investments into LLMs.

--   @aletheaaiAletheaAIAI2021: discusses writing AI Characters, creating a personality
+-   @aletheaaiAletheaAIAI2021: discusses writing AI Characters, creating a personality.

 -   Writing as training data? large language models.
 GTP3.